ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 Then test your code by submitting to Gradescope.

-# Step 11: See perfect score on Gradescope; profit.
+# Step 11: See each test passing on Gradescope; profit.

-At this point, you should see that you have a perfect 100 points on Gradescope, and you are finished with the lab!
+At this point, you should see that you have a full score for each test on Gradescope.
+I have some hidden tests that are being run, so you won't see your full grade until after the deadline passes.